 Can Optimizing for Google Voice Search Improve Website Rankings?

 It will help with ranking content on your site.
 While you will still target specific keywords popular with typed search queries, it’s also an excellent idea to start thinking about how those same queries might be worded when someone performs a voice search and include them.

 The more naturally worded options you can cover, the more chance your content will rank in Google and other search engines for various typed and spoken search queries.
 All this adds up to more and more ways people can find your content and interact with your website and brand.
 Depending on its length, you could find one piece of content ranking for hundreds of keyword phrases.

 Should You Enlist Professional Help for Voice Search?

 This depends on the individual and how you create or source your content, but there are advantages to hiring the services of professional Search Engine Optimizers and copywriters.
 Industry experts can provide you with the best content marketing plan to ensure your website has every chance of being top of the search results for voice search.

 This optimization can also apply to your videos as well as text-based content.
 Google owns YouTube, and YouTube is widely considered to be the world’s second-biggest search engine.

-Not only can an experienced SEO Company assist in new content creation, but they can also advise you on how existing content on your website can be optimized for voice search technology.
+An experienced SEO Company can assist in new content creation and advise you on how existing content on your website can be optimized for voice search technology.

-Voice search isn’t just something that’s going to be big in the future, it’s huge right now, and anyone who is not optimizing for voice search could seriously be missing out on loads of traffic, leads, sales and income.
+Voice search isn’t just something that will be significant in the future; it’s huge right now, and anyone not optimizing for voice search could seriously be missing out on loads of traffic, leads, sales, and income.

-The time to get focused on voice search is today, to keep your online presence at the top of the search results, rather than languishing on page two and beyond.
+Today, the time to focus on voice search is to keep your online presence at the top of the search results rather than languishing on page two and beyond.